BahaTanvir/devops-guide-book/src/part-01/chapter-02-disappearing-logs.md

 ### Step 2: Deploy Loki (Deep Dive)

 James created the Loki deployment configuration.
-This section shows a complete example that you can use as a **reference**.
-For production, always consult the official Loki documentation for your version, storage backend, and retention requirements.
+This section shows a complete example that you can use as a **reference**, not a drop‑in production manifest.
+Loki's recommended configuration (especially around log paths and retention) evolves over time, so for production you should always consult the official Loki documentation for your version, storage backend, and retention requirements.

 **loki-config.yaml:**
 ```yaml